NTHU-EE-CV-2015-Fall/homework0/README.md

 ## Why Computer Vision? [max 500 words]

+Because I am interested in Computer Vision.
+It's a popular project in recent years.

 ## What do you want to achieve in the course? [ max 500 words]

+Study knowledge about Computer Vision,helping about my project in feature slection by Computer Vision.

 PS. 中文 or English are both fine.